 Nick Giambruno: Canada legalized cannabis for medical use nationwide in 2001.
 Since then, it’s been slowly moving toward complete legalization.

-In April of this year, Canadian prime minister Justin Trudeau fulfilled one of his biggest campaign pledges by introducing Bill C-45, the Cannabis Act, which will ultimately legalize recreational cannabis across Canada.
+In April of last year, Canadian prime minister Justin Trudeau fulfilled one of his biggest campaign pledges by introducing Bill C-45, the Cannabis Act, which will ultimately legalize recreational cannabis across Canada.

 The Cannabis Act creates a legal framework for the production, distribution, possession, safety standards, and sale of cannabis.
 It will allow adults in Canada to legally buy recreational cannabis from licensed providers.